 We returned to the not-so-mean streets of Manila and wandered in the direction of Manila’s signature aquarium, Ocean Park (we love aquariums).
 Along the way, Kat bought a bag of oranges, which she shared with some kids on the street.

 We also discovered a rooster tied to a pole.
 This was hilarious to Kat and me — it conjured an image of someone taking a rooster out for a walk, like a dog, and tying it up outside while they tended to business indoors.
-Amelia didn’t see the big deal.
+The Missus didn’t see the big deal.

 Not far from Ocean Park is Rizal Park, which distinguishes itself from Ocean Park by literally being an actual park.
 This is the big central park in Manila, and it also happens to be the location where José Rizal was executed by firing squad.
 In addition to the wide open leisure space, it holds Rizal’s remains and various monuments memorializing him.